- Location: Rhode Island

 Has your license disappeared?
 Visit our Lost License page for how to apply for a duplicate.

-You should receive a renewal form in the mail about three weeks prior to the expiration date on your driver's license.
+You should receive a renewal form in the mail prior to the expiration date on your driver's license.

 Don't fret if you don't receive a renewal notice.
-This has no reflection on your driving status, but generally is the result of not notifying the DMV of an address change.
 If one does not arrive, just bring in your expiring license with you when you go to renew.

 Visit any DMV location and bring with you:

-You will receive a temporary license, valid for 60 days.
-If your permanent license does not arrive in the mail during this interim, you must visit the Cranston DMV.
+You will receive a temporary license, and your permanent license will be mailed to you.
+If your permanent license does not arrive in the mail within 45 days, call (401) 462-5862.

 Regardless of your age or driving record, you should always consider enrolling in a supplemental traffic school course to keep up to date on the current road rules.
 This will not only keep you behind-the-wheel sharp, but, maybe, also lower your insurance premiums.

-If your current carrier doesn't acknowledge traffic schools, you may want to consider shopping for a new one at our Insurance Center.Other Topics in This SectionArticles
+If your current carrier doesn't acknowledge traffic schools, you may want to consider shopping for a new one at our Insurance Center.Other Topics in This SectionTrue or False